ai-driven-dev/prompts/README.md

 ### Step 5: Final Review
 - Print official documentations URLs related to the feature.
 - Do a full review (list inconsistencies, ambiguities, missing details).
+- Evaluate confidence to implement, 0 = no confidence, 100 = 100% sure everything is correct.
+- Simulate the feature as you were hypothetically building it following the plan, identify what can go wrong.
+- Check for best practices.
 - Propose enhancements.
 - Independently check for:
    - **Completeness** → Are all key details covered?